silnrsi/font-akatab/README.txt

 TIPS
 ====
+As this font is distributed at no cost, we are unable to provide a commercial level of personal technical support.
+The font has, however, been through some testing on various platforms to be sure it works in most situations.
+In particular, it has been tested and shown to work on Windows 10.
+Graphite capabilities have been tested on Graphite-supported platforms.

 Many problems can be solved, or at least explained, through an understanding of the encoding and use of the fonts.
 Here are some basic hints: